 As shown in Tables 5A and 5B, filtered cigarettes have dominated the market among the major manufacturers since the Commission began collecting this information in 1963, when they accounted for 58% of the market among the then-major manufacturers.
-Filtered cigarettes accounted for 99.8 percent of the market among the major manufacturers in 2021.
+Filtered cigarettes accounted for 99.8 percent of the market among the major manufacturers in 2022.

 Tables 6A and 6B provide the share of the various cigarette length categories.
-The King size (79-88 mm) category continues to be the biggest seller, with 56 percent of the market among the major manufacturers in 2021.
+The King size (79-88 mm) category continues to be the biggest seller, with 56 percent of the market among the major manufacturers in 2022.
 This category is followed by the Long (94-101 mm) group, with 41 percent.

 Tables 7A and 7B give the market share of menthol and non-menthol cigarettes.
-In 2021, menthol cigarettes were 37 percent of the market among the major manufacturers, while non-menthols were 63 percent.
-In 1963, menthol cigarettes were 16 percent of the market among the then-major manufacturers.
+In 2022, menthol cigarettes were 36 percent of the market among the major manufacturers, while non-menthols were 63 percent.